 When you’re a kid, your parents and older relatives seem like superheros.
 So when you grow up and those family members begin to grow older, it can be difficult to witness alterations in their health and well-being.
 One of the most difficult changes to process is the need for assisted living, and this subject often falls to the adult children to broach.
 Once you get past the conversation, it’s important to keep in mind that this transition can be even more emotional for your senior loved ones, but there are some things you can do to smooth this transition for all.
-Seniors to the Rescue presents some helpful ideas below.

 Noticing When Things Aren’t Quite Right